 How can a patient find out if they are eligible for financial assistance under Washington’s charity care law?

-The calculator above can give you an idea if you may qualify, but the simple answer is just ask your hospital.
-But patients shouldn’t have to.
+Visit the Washington State Department of Health website to learn more about qualifying income levels.
+You can also ask your hospital.
+But patients shouldn’t have to ask.
 Under state law, hospitals are required to provide notice of the availability of charity care to patients both verbally and in writing, and screen patients for charity care eligibility before attempting to collect payment from them for their out-of-pocket costs.

 What happens if hospitals don’t follow the state’s charity care law?

 We want to hear from people if they’re having any difficulties.
-We have a team of attorneys who’ve been watching this issue, and I have filed several lawsuits against hospitals for failing to ensure that eligible low-income Washingtonians receive the discounts to which they are legally entitled.
-We’re ready to take action if hospitals aren’t upholding their obligations.
-If you think your hospital is not following the law, file a complaint with us at https://www.atg.wa.gov/file-complaint
+We have a team of attorneys working on this issue, and our office has filed lawsuits against hospitals for failing to ensure that eligible low-income Washingtonians receive the discounts to which they are legally entitled.
+We’re ready to take action if hospitals fail to meet their obligations.
+If you think your hospital is not following the law, file a complaint with us at https://www.atg.wa.gov/file-complaint.

 How long has Washington required hospitals to provide financial assistance?